konacurrents/SemanticMarkerAPI/README.md

 </details>

 ------------------------------------------------------------------------------------------
-# Tier III Semantic Marker&trade; - SMART Buttons
+# Tier III Semantic Marker&reg; - SMART Buttons

-A Tier III Semantic Marker&trade; provides storage for the Avatar image and for very fine control of Semantic Marker actions.
-The created result is called a <b>SMART Button</b> - standing for Semantic Marker&trade; Augmented Reality of Things.
+A Tier III Semantic Marker&reg; provides storage for the Avatar image and for very fine control of Semantic Marker actions.
+The created result is called a <b>SMART Button</b> - standing for Semantic Marker&reg; Augmented Reality of Things.
 With knowledgable apps, the <b>SMART Buttons</b> can extract the <b>Photo Avatar</b> and use as a Augmented Reality overlay.

 > [!TIP]
 > The resulting stored processing steps are especially suited to customized Internet of Things (IoT) processing, such as a custom user manual for your IoT home devices (eg. your accounts, passwords, WIFI address, and device Id's).
 These utilize all the API calls shown in this document but customized to your environment..

-A SMART Button has a unique Semantic Marker&trade; address such as:
+A SMART Button has a unique Semantic Marker&reg; address such as:

 ##### https://SemanticMarker.org/bot/smart?uuid=V6gZLkRley&flow=1698208438983